 While the average time Central Authorities effect service varies from country to country, the majority of Central Authorities provide Tier One service and will effect service and reliably issue Hague Certificates within 6-7 months of receiving a request for service.
-For such countries, Article 15 default judgements are a non-issue.
+For such countries, Article 15 default judgments are a non-issue.

 Second Tier Central Authorities in other countries may require 7-12 months to issue an HCS and rarely, if ever, provide updates.
-Yet, when it comes to default judgements it is important to remember that these Second Tier Central Authorities do reliably issue an HCS within 12 months.
+Yet, when it comes to default judgments it is important to remember that these Second Tier Central Authorities do reliably issue an HCS within 12 months.
 So, even though these Central Authorities do not provide updates, their reliability for issuing an HCS tends to mitigate the need for providing status updates.

-Accordingly, for Second Tier Central Authorities, it is reasonable for courts not to grant Article 15 default judgements unless the Central Authority has had the request for service for more than 12 months and has not issued an HCS, or responded to requests for status updates.
+Accordingly, for Second Tier Central Authorities, it is reasonable for courts not to grant Article 15 default judgments unless the Central Authority has had the request for service for more than 12 months and has not issued an HCS, or responded to requests for status updates.

 And then there is China.